• Lemmon Lane Garden

 I encourage you to get the gardening help you need for yourself or loved one.
 We know they appreciate it.

 Houseplants help clean the air.
-Here are a few examples of easy-care houseplants to add to your home to help improve your indoor air quality.
+Here are a few examples of easy-care and attractive indoor houseplants to add to your home to help improve your indoor air quality.
 Always choose safe plants if you have children or pets.

 Succulents